Washington DC: Where Encryption Meets Federal Complexity

 VariesFederal parks and National Mall

-- Interoperability failures: Capitol Police, MPD, and federal agencies struggled to communicate across their separate radio systems
+- Capitol Police, MPD, and federal agencies could not communicate reliably across separate radio systems, producing interoperability failures in the first minutes.

-- Coordination gaps: Officers on the ground reported confusion about who was in command and what was happening elsewhere
+- Officers reported confusion about who was in command and what was happening in other parts of the building.

 - Real-time understanding of police actions during protests